Honey-Lime Glazed Pork Tenderloin

 • 1/2 cup fresh parsley or cilantro, as a garnish

-Directions to Cook the Pork Tenderloin:
+Directions to make the Pork Tenderloin:

 1. Preheat the oven to 400 degrees F (204 C).
-Cover the bottom of the roasting pan with a sheet of foil wrap (for easy cleaning).
+Cover the bottom of the roasting pan with a sheet of foil (for easy cleaning).
 Scatter the sliced onion, and add a cup of water to the roasting pan.

-2. Place tenderloin on a roasting rack, inside the prepared roasting pan.
+2. Place tenderloin on a roasting rack inside the prepared roasting pan.

 Season the tenderloin with salt and black pepper.
 Brush or spoon the pork with some of the glazes.